zplayads/ZPLAYAds-unity/source/document/ZPLAYAdsForUnity_en.md

 ```

 ## Test ID
-You can use the following test id when you are testing.
-Test id won't generate revenue, please use official id when you release your App.
+Note: You are available to use the following ID when testing your App (no charge).
+Please replace them with the ID you applied in ZPLAY Ads when you publish your App.

 | OS      | Format | App_ID                               | Ad_Unit_ID                           |
 | ------- |  --------------- |------------------------------------ | ------------------------------------ |